-For each floating rate note, the calculation agent will determine, on the corresponding interest calculation date or on the interest determination date, as described below, the interest rate that takes effect on each interest reset date.
+For each floating rate note, the calculation agent will determine, on the corresponding interest calculation date or on the interest determination date, as described below, the interest rate that takes effect on each interest reset date or in the case of a note for which the interest basis is SOFR or another backward looking rate, the interest rate for the applicable interest period.
 In addition, the calculation agent will calculate the amount of interest that has accrued during each interest period-that is, the period from and including the original issue date, or the last date to which interest has been paid or made available for payment, to but excluding the payment date.
-For each interest period, the calculation agent will calculate the amount of accrued interest by multiplying the face or other specified amount of the floating rate note by an accrued interest factor for the interest period.
+If the interest rate basis is not SOFR or another backward looking rate, for each interest period, the calculation agent will calculate the amount of accrued interest by multiplying the face or other specified amount of the floating rate note by an accrued interest factor for the interest period.
 This factor will equal the sum of the interest factors calculated for each day during the interest period.
 The interest factor for each day will be expressed as a decimal and will be calculated by dividing the interest rate, also expressed as a decimal, applicable to that day by 360 or by the actual number of days in the year, as specified in the relevant pricing supplement.
+If the interest rate basis is SOFR or another backward looking rate, for each interest period, the calculation agent will calculate the amount of accrued interest as being equal to the product of (i) the face or other specified amount of the floating rate note multiplied by (ii) the product of (a) the interest rate applicable to such interest period, multiplied by (b) the quotient of the actual number of calendar days in such interest period divided by 360.

-Upon the request of the holder of any floating rate note, the calculation agent will provide for that note the interest rate then in effect-and, if determined, the interest rate that will become effective on the next interest reset date.
+If the interest rate basis is not SOFR or another backward looking rate, upon the request of the holder of any floating rate note, the calculation agent will provide for that note the interest rate then in effect-and, if determined, the interest rate that will become effective on the next interest reset date.
+If the interest basis is SOFR or another backward looking rate, upon the request of the holder of any floating rate note, the calculation agent will provide the interest rate most recently calculated for that note, which may not be the interest rate applicable to the current interest period.
 The calculation agent's determination of any interest rate, and its calculation of the amount of interest for any interest period, will be final and binding in the absence of manifest error.